lowrycito/handbook/pages/study-manual-general-handbook-9-relief-society.md

 - Prepare agendas for presidency meetings and Relief Society meetings.
 - Take notes in meetings and keep track of assignments.
-- Schedule ministering interviews (see21.3).
+- Schedule ministering interviews (see [21.3](/study/manual/general-handbook/21-ministering?lang=eng&id=title_number4-p29#title_number4 "/study/manual/general-handbook/21-ministering?lang=eng&id=title_number4-p29#title_number4")).
 - Prepare and submit quarterly reports of attendance and the number of ministering interviews held.
 Attendance reports should include sisters serving in Primary and Young Women.
 - Help prepare an annual budget and keep track of expenses.

 The following additional callings may be helpful.
 The bishop and Relief Society president discuss whether they are needed.

 - Relief Society teachers to teach in Sunday meetings.
-- A service coordinator to help plan and carry out service to people in need (see9.2.2.2).
+- A service coordinator to help plan and carry out service to people in need (see [9.2.2.2](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number51-p154#title_number51 "/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number51-p154#title_number51")).
 Assistants and committee members may also be called.
-- An activity coordinator to help plan and carry out Relief Society activities (see9.2.1.3).
+- An activity coordinator to help plan and carry out Relief Society activities (see [9.2.1.3](/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number54-p149#title_number54 "/study/manual/general-handbook/9-relief-society?lang=eng&id=title_number54-p149#title_number54")).
 Assistants and committee members may also be called.
 - Assistant secretaries to help the Relief Society secretary.
 - Ministering secretaries to organize ministering interviews and help prepare quarterly reports.